 Seafood Advisory Board - Emeritus

-Jennifer directs Monterey Bay Aquarium’s Seafood Watch program, engaging and empowering North American consumers and businesses to support environmentally responsible fisheries and aquaculture through purchasing decisions.
+Jennifer leads Monterey Bay Aquarium’s Seafood Watch program, engaging and empowering North American consumers and businesses to support environmentally responsible fisheries and aquaculture through purchasing decisions.
+She also oversees all Aquarium activities in support of sustainable fisheries and aquaculture on a global scale working with business, governments and a range of stakeholders to drive improvements in environmental performance and management.

 Previously, Jennifer served as Program Manager for the Sustainable Fisheries Partnership to promote fishery and aquaculture improvement projects and build relationships between the seafood sector and NGOs.
 Jennifer also served as a Senior Conservation Associate for the New England Aquarium and worked for the American Oceans Campaign (Oceana) and Environmental Media Services.